Advocate

 - Newton Bike Network Plan

-- Improving Needham Street (Needham-Newton Corridor Project: MassDOT’s website; Newton’s website)
+- Needham Street (Needham-Newton Corridor Project: MassDOT’s website; Newton’s website)

 - Washington Street Pilot (Click HERE for Newton Planning Dept’s Projects.)